Igtenio/huge/README.md

    your project.
  - *composer.json* (important): You should know what this does. ;) This file says what external dependencies are used.
  - *travis-ci-apache* (can be deleted): Config file for Travis, see above, so Travis knows how to setup the Apache.

 *README* and *CHANGELOG* are self-explaining.

 ### Documentation <a name="documentation"></a>

 A real documentation is in the making.
 Until then, please have a look at the code and use your IDE's code completion features to get an idea how things work, it's quite obvious when you look at the controller files, the model files and how data is shown in the view files.
 A big sorry that there's no documentation yet, but time is rare and we are all doing this for free in our free time :)

  - TODO: Full documentation
  - TODO: Basic examples on how to do things

 #### How to use the different user roles <a name="user_roles"></a>

 Currently there are two types of users: Normal users and admins.
 There are exactly the same, but...

 1. Admin users can delete and suspend other users, they have an additional button "admin" in the navigation.
-Admin users have a value of `7` inside the database table field `user_account_type`.
+Admin users have a value of `7` inside the database table field `user_role`.
 They cannot upgrade or downgrade their accounts (as this wouldn't make sense).

 2. Normal users don't have admin features for sure.
 But they can upgrade and downgrade their accounts (try it out via /user/changeUserRole), which is basically a super-simple implementation of the basic-user / premium-user concept.
-Normal users have a value of `1` or `2` inside the database table field `user_account_type`.
+Normal users have a value of `1` or `2` inside the database table field `user_role`.
 By default all new registered users are normal users with user role 1 for sure.

 See the "Testing with demo users" section of this readme for more info.